-The College of Business Administration and the College of Engineering offer an integrated program leading to the conferral of the Master of Business Administration degree with a major in business administration (concentration in operations management) and the Master of Science degree in Civil or Environmental Engineering.
+The Haslam College of Business (HCB) and the Tickle College of Engineering (TCE) offer an integrated program leading to the conferral of the Master of Business Administration degree with a major in business administration (concentration in operations management) and the Master of Science degree in Civil or Environmental Engineering.

 Applications are accepted for fall semester only.
 Applicants for the MS-MBA program must make separate applications to and be accepted by Graduate and International Admissions for the Master of Business Administration and the Master of Science in Civil or Environmental Engineering, and by the Dual Program committee.